jan-bogaerts/mark/src/markdownCode.md

 ### body
 - the body component represents the main body of the application.
+- use the Split component of the  @geoffcox/react-splitter library
-- it's entire area is filled with a horizontal splitter component.
+- it's entire area is filled with a Split component.
-  - on the left of the horizontal splitter is an outline component.
-  - to the right is a vertical splitter component.
+  - initialPrimarySize = this.state.verticalSplitSize
+  - minPrimarySize='50px'
+  - minSecondarySize='15%'
+  - children:
+    - outline component
+    - Split component:
+      - initialPrimarySize = this.state.horizontalSplitSize
+      - minPrimarySize='50px'
+      - minSecondarySize='15%'
+      - horizontal
+      - children:
-    - at the top of the vertical splitter component is an editor component
+        - editor component
-    - at the bottom of the vertical splitter component is a results view component
+        - results view component
-- The body component has an event handler for the 'onPositionChanged' callback of both the horizontal and vertical splitter that will store the new value for it's position (number).
+- The body component has an event handler for the 'onSplitChanged' callback of both the horizontal and vertical split that will store the new value for it's position (% value) (verticalSplitSize / horizontalSplitSize).
 - When the body component is unloaded, the last position of the horizontal and vertical splitters are stored in the local storage.
 - When the body component is loaded:
-  - the last position of the horizontal and vertical splitters are restored from the local storage,
+  - the last position of the horizontal and vertical splitters are restored from the local storage, if no value is found, the default '30%' is used.
-  - the clientWidth & clientHeight of the component are retrieved
-  - if there was no previous value for the vertical splitter or the value is bigger then the clientWidth, use the value 'clientWidth / 4' instead
-  - if there was no previous value for the horizontal splitter or the value is bigger then the clientHeight, use the value 'clientHeight / 4' instead

-#### horizontal splitter
-- The horizontal splitter is a component that is responsible for managing the layout of 2 child components so that users can increase the size of the panel above the splitter while simultaneously decreasing the size of the panel below it, or vice versa.
-- The horizontal-splitter component has the following properties:
-  - top: the component that should be placed at the top
-  - bottom: the component that should be placed at the bottom
-  - position: the height assigned to the bottom component
-  - onPositionChanged: a callback function, called when the position value should be updated.
-This callback has 1 parameter: the new value for position (number)
-- between the bottom and top component, the splitter puts a div component of 8 pixels high.
-When the user drags this bar up or down, the onPositionChanged callback is called (when provided) with the new position value.

-#### vertical splitter
-- The vertical splitter is a component that is responsible for managing the layout of 2 child components so that users can increase the width of the panel to the left of the splitter while simultaneously decreasing the size of the panel right of it, or vice versa.
-- The vertical-splitter component has the following properties:
-  - left: the component that should be placed to the left
-  - right: the component that should be placed to the right
-  - position: the width assigned to the left component
-  - onPositionChanged: a callback function, called when the position value should be updated.
-This callback has 1 parameter: the new value for position (number)
-- between the left and right component, the splitter puts a div component of 8 pixels wide.
-When the user drags this bar left or right, the onPositionChanged callback is called (when provided) with the new position value.

 #### editor
 - The editor component displays markdown text.
 - to display the markdown text, the monaco editor npm package is used.